redwoodjs/redwood/CONTRIBUTING.md

 yarn add -W [package]
 ```

 where `[package]` addresses the discrepancy.
-For example, local development with v0.4.0 redwood apps require you update prisma since the master branch's already using prisma-2.0.0-beta.2:
+For example, local development with v0.4.0 redwood apps requires you update prisma since the master branch's already using prisma-2.0.0-beta.2:

 ```
 yarn add -W @prisma/cli